anypossiblew/tiven.wang/_posts/articles/cloud/cloudfoundry/2017-02-24-try-cf-3-cloud-foundry-components-uaa.md

 See [Try CloudFoundry Series](/series/try-cloudfoundry/)

-The CloudFoundry User Account and Authentication (UAA) is a multi tenant identity management service, used in Cloud Foundry, but also available as a stand alone OAuth2 server.
+The CloudFoundry User Account and Authentication ([UAA][UAA]) is a multi tenant identity management service, used in [Cloud Foundry][CloudFoundry], but also available as a stand alone [OAuth2][OAuth2] server.
 It's primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of Cloud Foundry users.
-It can also authenticate users with their Cloud Foundry credentials, and can act as an SSO service using those credentials (or others).
+It can also authenticate users with their Cloud Foundry credentials, and can act as an [SSO][Single_sign-on] service using those credentials (or others).
 It has endpoints for managing user accounts and for registering OAuth2 clients, as well as various other management functions.

-[Introducing the UAA and Security for Cloud Foundry][uaa-intro]
+Please refer to [Introducing the UAA and Security for Cloud Foundry][uaa-intro]

+## Quick Start

 Clone the UAA sourcecode project to local: